cfox20/budgeting_tool/README.md

 ## Running the app

-From the project root, launch the GUI with:
+From the project root, launch the desktop window with:

 ```bash
 python run_desktop.py
 ```

-The first run creates the `user_data/` directory and seeds it with example expenses, income sources, and category budgets that reflect a couple living on a roughly $90k/year household income.
+The first run creates the `user_data/` directory, seeds it with example expenses, income sources, and category budgets, and installs the required R packages (Shiny, tidyverse components, DT, etc.) inside your local R environment.
 You can delete or edit those rows at any point; new empty files will be generated automatically if the CSVs are removed.

+If the Shiny process ever fails to boot you will see an error dialog.
+Consult `user_data/shiny_app.log` for the full R console output.

 ## Building a desktop installer / executable